 My kids loved grazing from the buffets, and choosing their meals as they got older.
 I did take note of the possible additions of salt and/or sugar that I would never include at home.
 However, things like plain rice and pasta, bread and butter, and grilled meat and fish—all staples for my kids once they started solids—are abundant and very convenient from resort buffets and restaurants.

 With all that said, Mexico and the Caribbean with a baby can be wonderful places to enjoy fresh, locally-grown, tropical fruits and veggies.
 We would mash banana and avocado in Mexico, my son adored fried plantain in Jamaica, and I’m certain my daughter’s passion for mango is a result of our Caribbean vacations.

 Mexico and the Caribbean with a Baby: Sleeping

 Depending on where you’re traveling from, one of the best things about traveling to Mexico and the Caribbean with a baby is the lack of (or minimal) time change.
 It should be easy enough to stick to your usual nap and sleep routines… Although, your baby might have different ideas!
 Mine would frequently be reluctant to nap in the room.
 Often they would nap in the stroller or on the beach in the shade.

 But even if baby jet lag isn’t an issue, knowing you have a safe place for baby to sleep might be.
-Not all hotels and resorts are equipped with appropriate or safe cribs or cots, so your own baby travel bed might be worth the investment if you think you’ll be traveling a lot.
-Co-sleeping and travel may also be challenging; you’ll need to ensure the hotel bed and bedding can be made safe for baby.
+Since not all hotels and resorts are equipped with appropriate or safe cribs or cots, your own baby travel bed might be worth the investment if you think you’ll be traveling a lot.
+Co-sleeping and travel may also be challenging.
+You must ensure the hotel bed and bedding can be made safe for baby.